St. Alexander Nevsky Cathedral

 The whole of Orthodox liturgical life – and even life itself – is considered sacramental, in that it can bring one closer to God.
-Orthodox Christians celebrate at least seven Sacraments, although even to say so seems to limit the activity of the Holy Spirit in a way that is not fully consonant with Orthodox Tradition.
-The term “sacrament” is often used to translate what Orthodox prefer to call the Holy Mysteries, which emphasizes the apophatic (unknowable) aspect, as well as the experiential aspect of the Faith.
-The seven sacraments are Baptism, Chrismation, Confession, the Eucharist, Matrimony (Marriage), Holy Unction, and Ordination.
+The seven sacraments are Baptism, Chrismation, Confession, the Eucharist (Holy Communion), Matrimony (Marriage), Holy Unction, and Ordination.

 Moving Through the Church During Services

 Another characteristic of Orthodox piety is that we tend to feel at home in the church.
 Because we are comfortable there and familiar, we tend to move about the church somewhat more freely than other Christians may do.
-This is at least what visitors will most often report, that our worship is not static and mechanical, but that there is movement and perhaps what appears to be disorder.
-For example, even when entering the church somewhat late for a service (or later than would be ideal), Orthodox Christians will still usually purchase candles, venerate the icons, and put their candles in the candle stands.
-Sometimes this will occur during the sermon, or even later, for example.
-Other than highlighting the fact that some do come to church late, which is not a good thing, overall, this freedom of movement seems to be a good thing, as we should be comfortable.
 However, it is good to refrain from frequent movement, so as not to distract the prayer of those around you.